Types of Reverse Mortgages

 One huge advantage of using this type of reverse mortgage is that a HECM for Purchase only incurs one set of closing costs, rather than two sets of closing costs that occur if a borrower purchased a home and then separately took out a reverse mortgage on it.

 Single-Purpose Reverse Mortgages

 If you have ever wondered about alternatives to reverse mortgage loans that are government-backed, you will be happy to discover that not all these loan types are federally insured.
 This type of reverse mortgage is offered by some non-profit organizations and some local and state government agencies, and is meant to be used for one specified and approved purpose, such as repairing the home or paying property taxes.
 Only a small amount of equity is typically used, thus making this type lower in cost.
 If you are looking for the least expensive option, you will find it with Single-Purpose reverse mortgages.
 To locate single-purpose reverse mortgage lenders, research your local agencies on aging who should be able to tell you if loan programs for home repairs exist in your local area.

 Proprietary Reverse Mortgage

 If you have decided that a reverse mortgage is the right choice for you, it is helpful to know that you are by no means limited to just one type of loan.
 You have different options to get the loan type that best fits your needs.
-For help in determining which type would most benefit you, call American Advisors Group at 1-888-998-3147 and speak with one of our knowledgeable reverse mortgage professionals.
+For help in determining which type would most benefit you, call AAG at 1-888-998-3147 and speak with one of our knowledgeable reverse mortgage professionals.